East Coast Kanata: June 2012

 The Next Morning: 0800:

-I was outside the town hall, aviators and grey digital combat uniform, our militia's non-combat uniform.
-The sun was finally out, my aviation sunglasses on.
-I was leaning on the stair railing.
-Gazing out across the harbor, I could hear someone gently stepping down the stone steps.
+I was outside the town hall, aviators and green digital combat uniform, my favorite to wear in battle and around the village.
+I was leaning on the stair railing outside of the meeting hall, wondering what the hell they were going to give me next.
+As gazed out across the harbor, admiring the Dane Fleet.
+I could hear someone gently stepping down the stone steps.
 "You don't do town meetings Sergeant?"

 "Nah, Troy Belsher is our boardroom guy, I can't stand the squabble, besides, bringing out a forty five in clan to clan negotiations that got a little heated."